Coverage-Based Debloating for Java Bytecode: Results

-In the previous research question, we investigate the impact of the debloat on the compilation of the clients.
-In this research question, we analyze another facet of the debloat that may affect the clients: the disturbance of their behavior.
-To do so, we use the test suite of the clients as the oracle for correct behavior.
-If a test in the client is failing after the debloat of the library, then debloat breaks the behavior of the client.
+In this research question, we analyze another facet of debloating that may affect the clients: the disturbance of their behavior.
+To do so, we use the test suite of the clients as the oracle for assessing correct behavior.
+If a test in the client fails with the debloated library, then the coverage-based debloating breaks the behavior of the client.